-Your committee will be in charge of maintaining an up-to-date membership list of your Club/Society.
+Your committee will be in charge of submitting an up-to-date membership list of your Club / Society to the SU when requested.
 For every member, this should include:

 For example, you should record the following information for each member:

 Only collect personal details if you need them.
 All the SU requires from your membership list are the details above - nothing else.

 You can find more guidance on maintaining your membership list here.